Major and minor lotteries

 - suggest that someone’s skill means a better chance of winning

 - link the lottery with drinking too much alcohol

 - exaggerate the connection between the lottery and how the proceeds will be used.

 Major lottery advertisements must state the lottery licence number.

-A minor or instant lottery must not be advertised or promoted:
+A minor or instant lottery must not be advertised or promoted on: